 This class represents an on-screen rectangle with an associated independent clip area rectangle.
 It is the base of the Painter class, and is used by Views to track their client area.

-'''

-• ViewRect{ rect = ..., clip_rect = ..., view_rect = ..., clip_view = ... }
+• ViewRect{ rect = ..., clip\rect = ..., view\rect = ..., clip\view = ... } rect The mkdims rectangle in screen coordinates of the logical viewport.
+Defaults to the whole screen.

-'''

 The constructor has the following arguments: